| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 What can Baruch's advice and the business cycle tell us about high-tech

+marketing?
 The most important lesson is that resources invested when business

 is cold give a better return than those spent when business is hot.